fuzzthink/p4-advanced-lane-lines/README.md

 The white lines are identified using a combination of V and S channels of HSC color space and positive and negative Sobel edges.

+*Sample unwarped lane line pixels image*
 ![][img6]

-*Fig 6.
-Sample unwarped lane line pixels image*

 ---